 The Castlemaine Group outcrops extensively in the region.
 The sequences vary from mudstone-dominant to sandstone-dominant with complete Bouma Sequences (Turbidites; see: Maria Island for an explanation).
 Biostratigraphic methods are used to subdivide the group into lithostratigraphic units, a.k.a. fossils.
 Graptolites can have very narrow age ranges and so scientists can ascribe specific graptolite species to specific units.
 The layers have all been folded and faulted extensively, with a dominant north-south trend (see map above).

 The Castlemaine Group is uncomfortably overlain by Newer Volcanics basalt flows.
 The basalt flows are termed ‘Newer Volcanics’ to differentiate from the ‘Older Volcanics’ Group which was depsited 42-57 million years ago (Ma).
 The Newer Volcanics correspond to a peak of volcanic activity which began seven million years ago (Ma) and has the potential to continue to the present.
-Bet you didn’t realise there is still magma bubbling beneath the surface of Victoria!
+Bet you didn’t realise there could still be magma bubbling beneath the surface of Victoria!

 There have been over 75 eruption points identified mainly from aerial photographic interpretation – a few of these have been included in the map above!
 Basalt lava flows are highly viscous (runny), filling valleys and rivers as well as their tributaries.
 This accounts for their dominant northerly-trend.